harishkotra/celo-token-agent/README.md

 // Add your account
 kit.addAccount(privateKey);

-// Deploy using A-CELO for gas const tx = await deploy.send({
+// Deploy using S-CELO for gas const tx = await deploy.send({
     from: defaultAccount,
     gas